 Since moving to Sweden, if I’ve learned one thing, it’s that Swedes really love their coffee.
-I wasn’t a huge coffee drinker until I moved to Malmö – and now, well, you could argue my coffee intake has gotten a bit carried away.
+I wasn’t a huge coffee drinker until I moved to Malmö and now I can’t get enough.
 It’s hard not to fall for the Scandinavian coffee culture when you have some of the best cafes in Malmö minutes away from your apartment.

 Sweden’s culture is so coffee-centric, they’ve developed a verb to describe a coffee break: fika.